interview

 We also developed our own custom Foxglove extension (top right corner) to start and stop ROS nodes in real-time.

-Studio also allows you to see your data on any device with a browser.
+Foxglove also allows you to see your data on any device with a browser.
 This setup makes live debugging much faster, as we can pin down a problem without having to transfer and open logged data.
 We even developed our own Foxglove extension to control the nodes we wanted to run at different times.

 When analysing simulated data, we simply replace live car data with our simulation data, without changing anything else in the pipeline.
 Whether we are in simulation or on the track, we are able to use an already familiar visualisation setup to help us take advantage of every minute that we have – whether the bounding factor is our limited development time, hours of daylight, or ounces of battery life.